erroronline1/qualitymanagement/readme.md

 # about bottle light qms
-if your company does not have the ressources to test out different expensive qm-software-solutions until you find one to suit your needs and you somehow make use of the simple tools you have access to, bottle light qms might be a good start for you. by using quite basic ressources like microsoft office word and excel and standard browsers it also is able to bypass weird system restrictions. editing (if necessary) can be done via any given text editor. still this system support you with version control, archiving and publishing quality related documents and ressources.
+if your company does not have the ressources to test out different expensive qm-software-solutions until you find one to suit your needs and you somehow make use of the simple tools you have access to, bottle light qms might be a good start for you. by using quite basic ressources like microsoft office word and excel and standard browsers it also is able to bypass weird system restrictions. editing (if necessary) can be done via any given text editor. still this system support you with version control, archiving and publishing quality management related documents and ressources.

 ```
       m